 National Savings and Trust Company was formed in 1891 thanks to a merger of the National Safe Deposit Company and the National Savings Bank.
-The National Safe Deposit Company was chartered in 1867 as one of nation's earliest safety-deposit institutions and National Savings Bank was chartered in 1870.
-The merged units were renamed National Savings and Trust Company in 1907.
+The National Safe Deposit Company was chartered in 1867 as one of nation's earliest safety deposit institutions, and National Savings Bank was chartered in 1870.
+The merged units were renamed the National Savings and Trust Company in 1907.

 DC Inventory: November 8, 1964